 When in France

 I ended up choosing randomly.
 Then brought the wine home.
-And Pumpjack went ‘blech’.
-Well, actually, he didn’t as we rarely have had a bad (not counting a rarely corked) wine here in France.
+And my wine making partner went ‘blech’.
+Well, actually, he didn’t as we rarely had a bad (not counting a rarely corked) wine here in France.
 But they certainly do vary.
 And price is definitely not always an indicator.

 Give me a Clue

-As someone who has studied wine, I asked Pumpjack for a clue.
+As someone who studied wine, I asked my partner for a clue.
 Given such a plethora of choice, how do I choose a good wine?
 He gave me this tip.

 On the wine bottle label it has to say where it is bottled.
 In French it looks like: ‘Mis en bouteille au…’ or ‘bottled at’.
 The trick is to look for these words and then what comes after.